 If you’ve had your eye on a pair of premium noise-canceling headphones, you’ve no doubt heard of the top options from Sony and Bose.
 Both companies have been making amazing headphones for frequent travelers (and open-floorplan offices) for years now, and the battle at the top of the business-class headphone world is once again heating up.

-That’s because, after over a decade of iterating on its QuietComfort design, Bose has launched a brand new pair of headphones that reimagines the company’s clean-lined aesthetic with more minimalism than ever.
+That’s because, after over a decade of iterating on its QuietComfort design, which single-handedly defined the noise-canceling category, Bose has launched a brand new pair of headphones that reimagines the company’s clean-lined aesthetic with more minimalism than ever.
 The new Bose Noise Cancelling 700 takes direct aim at Sony’s acclaimed WH-1000xM3, offering many of the same bells and whistles, and claiming the best call quality ever heard from a pair of headphones.
 Is the new Bose model ready to take down Sony’s best?
 We pitted them against each other in multiple categories to help you decide.

 Design and fit

 If you’re looking for the sleekest pair of noise-canceling headphones to show off around town, we easily choose the Bose.
 With clean, rounded lines, and a very understated appearance, they simply outclass the Sony model.
-What the 1000Xm3 have going for them that the Bose doesn’t is a more traditional business-style look, with plush leather, soft lines, and understated (but still attractive) earcups.
+What the WH-1000Xm3 have going for them that the Bose doesn’t is a more traditional business-style look, with plush leather, soft lines, and understated (but still attractive) earcups.
+It’s also worth noting for those of you who want something beyond basic black, that the Bose are now available in three color choices: Black, “Luxe Silver,” and “Soapstone,” whereas the Sony model only comes in black or silver.

 Both of these headphones are very attractive and comfortable, but we give Bose a slight edge in terms of the overall design.
 We’ll call it a narrow victory for Bose, but can confidently say that regardless of which pair you buy, you’re going to like the way they look, and they’ll probably feel pretty darn comfortable.